CagriCatik/Python/10_AsyncIO/02_Getting_Started/README.md

 ```

 By creating tasks using `asyncio.create_task`, we can initiate multiple asynchronous functions simultaneously.
 This allows the script to run more efficiently, making the most of asynchronous capabilities.

-Now, when you run your script, you'll see both tasks starting almost simultaneously, demonstrating the power of asynchronous programming with Asyncio.a